Meet the FIBAE 1

 I must emphasize gentle rather than explosive or overly elevated.
 This is no way a bloated mid-bass fuzzy experience.
 It is just enough warmth and body to ensure nothing sounds thin or anemic, especially its fundamentals which sound fairly accurate to me.

 From 50Hz to 700hz (lower mids) there is a gentle but very correct drop in elevation for instrumental clarity and creating a bit of necessary space for the F1’s neutral instrumental positioning to sound clean and clear.

 I think that is important because the mids on the F1 are fairly neutral both in terms of positioning and to a certain extent its general timbre.
 Decay and attack are finely balanced, I do not find the FIBAE 1 to be overly rich or annoyingly brittle in its note body.

-Instead its quick, clean and clear and pleasingly accurate.
-There is just a little-added emphasis on vocal presence, though more for female than male vocals with a gentle nudge around 1-2k.
+Instead, it is quick, clean and clear and pleasingly accurate.
+There is just a little added emphasis on vocal presence, though more for female than male vocals with a gentle nudge around 1-2k.
 Lately, I have found single BA designs to be exceptional for female vocals and the FIBAE 1 is no different in that respect.

 Upper mids to lower treble transition is smooth sounding with just the right balance of body and articulation.
 There is a greater emphasis on its lower treble presence compared to its more roll-ed off final octave.

 From around 3-5k the FIBAE 1 gets a gentle but noticeable nudge north bringing in a bit more snap and perceptible articulation into percussion work.
 It is not overly peaked and doesn’t sound brittle or splashy sounding and it does a good job avoiding sibilance and unwanted nasty partial overtones creeping in.